lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Edgar Ramos,
 Shoichi Sakane,
 and Pascal Thubert
-for useful design consideration and comments.
+for useful design considerations, reviews and comments.

 Carles Gomez has been funded in part by the Spanish Government (Ministerio de Educacion, Cultura y Deporte) through the Jose Castillejo grant CAS15/00336, and by the ERDF and the Spanish Government through project TEC2016-79988-P.  Part of his contribution to this work has been carried out during his stay as a visiting scholar at the Computer Laboratory of the University of Cambridge.